 Statistical & Online Survey Advising

-Statistical Advising and Online Survey Advising Services - Fall 2016
+Statistical Advising and Online Survey Advising Services - Spring 2017

-Advisers offer limited consultation for graduate students on thesis or dissertation research.
-The graduate student must have approval for such consulting from her/his thesis or dissertation chairperson.
+Limited consultation is available for graduate students for thesis or dissertation research.
+The graduate student must have approval for such consulting from her/his committee chairperson.
 Assistance includes advice regarding the following: the selection of appropriate statistical models for analyzing data, data set design, statistical software programming, interpretation of program output to a degree appropriate to the research, and design of tables, graphs, and charts.
-Advisers will not run statistical analyzes for thesis or dissertation work nor assist with any writing activities.
+Students are expected to run their own statistical analyses for thesis or dissertation work.

 Consulting is by appointment only.
-To schedule a consulting appointment contact Lauree Garvin at 773-508-7653, email@example.com.
+To schedule an appointment contact Lauree Garvin at 773-508-7653, email@example.com.